ghacks Technology News

 iPad (Apple Tablet) Details

-Let us start with the pricing for the device.
+Let us start with the price of the device.
 The announcement that the cheapest model of the iPad would cost $499 was a surprise to many who expected the tablet to start at $799 or even more than that.

-But $499 has some severe limitations.
+But $499 means that the device will have severe limitations.
 It comes with a 16 Gigabyte SSD drive and no 3G.
 The 32 and 64 Gigabyte iPad models retail for $599 respectively $699 but they too come without 3G.
-3G costs $130 on top of this which means that the price span for the iPad ranges from $499 for the basic iPad without 3G to $829 for the 64 Gigabyte hard drive iPad with 3G.
+3G costs $130 on top of this which means that the price span for the iPad ranges from $499 for the basic iPad without 3G to $829 for the 64 Gigabyte hard drive version of the iPad with 3G.

 Dimensions and weight: